 Do you have policies that take into account scenarios such as chargebacks, refunds, and so on?
 Such things often happen in online shopping.
 If you don’t give these things the proper attention, they deserve they can ruin your business.

 Different customers expect different things from a website.
 Are you capable of meeting the demand of your customers for your product or service on a long-term basis all year round in your online store?

 According to this article, as many as 31% of consumers are likely to spend 31% more on products and services from businesses with excellent reviews, while negative reviews can drive away 22% of customers.

 The same article also notes that as many as 80% of American shoppers say that shipping price and speed are very or extremely influential in determining where they shop.
 And a whopping 85% of customers trust online reviews as much as they trust personal recommendations.

 If you intend to sell physical products, then you need to give serious thought to this.
 There’s no point having an e-commerce website if you cannot meet the demand of customers for your product or service.

 Other Things to Consider

-Online shopping is very competitive.
-If your website is not found on search engines like Google through your customers will likely flock to your competitors to do their online shopping.
+Online business and online shopping is very competitive.
+If we do not find your website on search engines as Google customers will probably flock to your competitors to do their online shopping.

 You will also need to find pay per click sites in Nigeria where you can advertise your website